6 Best Places in Florida for Young Adults to Live and Work

 Disney uses many outside contractors for building construction, design and support operations.
 In fact, one contractor that does 300 million-plus worth of work says he is hampered by growth from being unable to employ engineers, construction professionals and workmen.

 There is no question the job market in Orlando is robust.
-Job openings from the tourism industry alone total in the thousands.
+Job openings from the tourism industry alone total in the thousands and Orlando is always considered one of the best cities in Florida for young adults to find employment.

 The negative with Orlando is growth.
 Uncontrolled growth.
 Transportation is difficult and housing has been a problem for years.
 On the bright side, what may be an obstacle for some, could be an employment opportunity for others.